 |Program steps:||Courtesy of:||Joerg Woerner|

-This wonderful hybride uses the housing of the original Speak & Spell from 1980 with the modern electronics of the first Super Speak & Spell.
+This wonderful hybrid uses the housing of the original Speak & Spell from 1980 with the modern electronics of the first Super Speak & Spell.

-The English speaking sibbling of this Spanish talking El Loro Profesor was called Super Speak & Spell, too.
+The English speaking sibling of this Spanish talking El Loro Profesor was called Super Speak & Spell, too.

-The main differences between the Super Speak & Spell and the El Loro Profesor are the Speech-ROM's:
+The main differences between the different Super Speak & Spell siblings are the Speech-ROMs:

 The toy is intended for players ages 6 to 11.

-A similiar product was introduced in France with the La Super Dictée Magique and in Italy with the Grillo Parlante Piu.
+A similar product was introduced in France with the La Super Dictée Magique and in Italy with the Grillo Parlante Piu.